sybrew/the-seo-framework/readme.txt

 TODO mention: `\The_SEO_Framework\ROBOTS_IGNORE_PROTECTION` now also prevents tests against archive pagination.
 	* This to be in line with homepage pagination.
-TODO mention & implement for query caching: fastmemo
+TODO mention & implement for query caching: umemo

-TODO move Builder/Sitemap to Builder/Sitemap/Main|... (deprecate?)
-TODO move Builder/SEOBar to Builder/SEOBar/Main|... (private, no deprecation)

 TODO allow custom robots generators?
-TODO enable `public static function _run_all_tests`
+TODO enable `public static function _run_all_tests` TODO implement `retrieve_robots_meta_assertions`
+TODO in the robots-generators, can/should we memo the globals?

+TODO update https://theseoframework.com/docs/api/constants/ with `\The_SEO_Framework\ROBOTS_ASSERT`

 **For everyone:**